 A measuring cup of uncooked white rice, a halved lemon, a halved lime, a whole lime, a small bowl of salt, a bottle of oil, fresh cilantro, and a plate with bay leaves on a white surface.

-Welcome to My Kitchen – Let’s Make Baked Rice
+Welcome to My Kitchen, Let’s Make Baked Cilantro Lime Rice

 Jump to Recipe Instructions

-The from My Kitchen for Makings of the Fluffiest Oven Baked Rice
+The from My Kitchen for Making the Fluffiest Oven Baked Rice

 • In testing, I found rinsing the rice really did make a difference.
 It helped the grains stay separate and fluffy instead of clumping or going gummy.